jayshree-pillai/real-time-nlp-complaint-classifier/README.md

-# Real-Time NLP Complaint Classifier
+# 🧠 Real-Time NLP Complaint Classifier

-A production-grade multi-class complaint classification system built using DistilBERT + custom classifier head, fine-tuned end-to-end for imbalanced classes in financial complaints.
+A production-grade **multi-class complaint classification system** built using **DistilBERT + custom classification head**, fine-tuned end-to-end for imbalanced classes in financial complaints.
-Trained on 129K real-world complaints with a 32K validation set, deployed with full audit logging, and designed for real-time inference.
+Trained on **129K real-world complaints** with a **32K validation set**, deployed with full audit logging, and built for real-time inference using AWS infrastructure.

 ---

-## Problem Statement
+## 🚨 Problem Statement

 Given a customer complaint, predict which of the following categories it belongs to:
 - Credit Reporting